Who should belong to the Society for the Study of Social Problems (SSSP)?

 What does the SSSP have to offer?

-Founded in 1951, the Society for the Study of Social Problems promotes research on and serious examination of problems of social life.
+Founded on September 6, 1951, the Society for the Study of Social Problems promotes research on and serious examination of problems of social life.
 The SSSP works to solve these problems and to develop informed social policy.
 As a member, you will find peers and colleagues working together to develop and apply research which makes a difference.

-The SSSP promotes research and dialogue through presentations at the annual meeting; publications in Social Problems; awards to community groups; committee participation; consultation; and the generation of new ideas.
+The SSSP promotes research and dialogue through presentations at annual meetings, listservs, and newsletters throughout the year; publications in Social Problems; awards to community groups; supports graduate students, young scholars, and activists with professional support, leadership opportunities, and scholarships; passes and acts upon public resolutions; and fosters the generation of new ideas.
 Student members and newcomers are especially welcome.
 Dues and contributions to the society are tax deductible (to the extent permitted by law).
 Memberships are available to individuals and departments of colleges and universities.
 The benefits listed below are identical for individuals and departments (departments may distribute benefits among faculty and students as they prefer).

 How you'll benefit by joining the SSSP: